Ripley: Ash, can you hear me? [slams her hands down on the table]

 Ash: I can’t lie to you about your chances, but… you have my sympathies.

-The admiration Ash has for the Xenomorph is the same that David has for his romantic hero T.E Lawrence.
+The admiration Ash has for the Xenomorph is the same that David has for his romantic hero Lawrence (Lawrence of Arabia 1962).

-In the beginning, Lawrence was an island, out of place in the army because he was an educated man.
-People did not see him as their equal, much like David.
-His intelligence set him apart from the rest and they often mocked him for showing it off.
+In the beginning, Lawrence was like an island, out of place in the military because he was an educated man.
+People did not see him as their equal, much like David amongst the crew of the Prometheus.
+His intelligence set him apart from the rest and they often mocked him for showing it off, both Lawrence and David don’t pass up any moment to prove their worth.

 “You know, Burke, I don’t know which species is worse.
 You don’t see them fucking each other over for a goddamn percentage.” – Lt Ellen Ripley, Aliens 1986

-Both had to prove their worth by travelling through the desert, and through those trials and tribulations, their beliefs were challenged.
-In the beginning, Lawrence denounces the murder of his guide and boldly says he would not be friends with a killer, by the end of the movie he was responsible for more than one death directly and lead an army to slaughter many in the name of revenge, doesn’t that sound familiar?
+At the beginning of the movie, Lawrence denounces the murder of his guide and boldly says he would not be friends with a killer.
+But by the end of the movie he is responsible for more than one death directly and lead an army to slaughter many in the name of revenge, doesn’t that sound familiar?

 David’s revenge against the Engineers and his judgement of them leaves a trail of destruction.
 As does his reverse engineered creation, the Xenomorph (I have drawn similarities to in my analysis of the Punishment of Thieves – The Crossing Part VI ).
 The Xenomorph lifecycle makes a killer out of their friends, the unwitting host.
 An alien emerges from their comrades and consumes them with violent delight.